felix-e-h-p/cnn-wind-speed-prediction/README.md

-# Wind Forecasting with CNN
+# Convolutional Neural Network (CNN) for Wind Speed Forecasting

 This repository contains scripts and files for wind speed forecasting using a Convolutional Neural Network (CNN).
 The CNN model is trained on GRIB data and can generate iterative wind speed predictions.